Concerned about climate change? Don’t know what to do? Explore the action categories below.

 2°C maximum is the target chosen by the Paris Climate Agreement for total global temperature rise.
 There is nothing magical about 2°C. We are currently at 1°C rise, and because of climate change, wildfires have already increased in the west, and sea level is rising on the coasts.
 As temperatures go up, so do the impacts - they just get more severe.

 To stay below 2°C, we must bring net greenhouse gas emissions down to zero within about 50 years (United Nations commentary, United Nations report).
+New information suggests we may have even less time to bring emissions down enough to prevent the worst impacts of climate change (IPCC Special Report on Global Warming of 1.5°C).
 That means drastically reducing most emission sources and offsetting the remaining difficult ones (i.e., aircraft travel).
 That’s an enormous, but not impossible task.

 Which means we need to get to work now, and tomorrow, and the day after.
 Let's work together to lower our emissions.